Sabacc-Organization/.github/profile/README.md

 The Sabacc Lodge Discord is a great place to find others to play Sabacc with or learn more about contributing to the project's software.
 ## The GitHub
 ### What you'll find here
 Any code relevant to the Sabacc Lodge.
-For now this is only the Web Application code, but in the future it might be a Discord bot, Mobile App, and more!
+For now this is only the Web Application code, but in the future it might be a Discord bot, Mobile App, Sabacc AI, and more!
 ### We are looking for. . .
 Contributors!
 If you have skills in any of the following or just plain like Sabacc and are willing to learn and get involved, please join the Discord.
 - Web Development